Morgan Advanced Materials (LON:MGAM) Stock Price Down 16.2% – Should You Sell?

-Several analysts recently issued reports on the stock.
-Royal Bank of Canada decreased their price objective on shares of Morgan Advanced Materials from GBX 350 ($4.40) to GBX 320 ($4.02) and set an “outperform” rating for the company in a report on Thursday, November 7th.
-Citigroup raised their price target on Morgan Advanced Materials from GBX 325 ($4.09) to GBX 330 ($4.15) and gave the company a “buy” rating in a research report on Thursday, January 23rd.
+A number of research analysts have recently commented on the company.
+Citigroup raised their target price on Morgan Advanced Materials from GBX 325 ($4.09) to GBX 330 ($4.15) and gave the company a “buy” rating in a research note on Thursday, January 23rd.
+Royal Bank of Canada lowered their price objective on Morgan Advanced Materials from GBX 350 ($4.40) to GBX 320 ($4.02) and set an “outperform” rating for the company in a research report on Thursday, November 7th.

 Morgan Advanced Materials Stock Performance

-Morgan Advanced Materials (LON:MGAM – Get Free Report) last announced its earnings results on Friday, February 28th.
+Morgan Advanced Materials (LON:MGAM – Get Free Report) last released its earnings results on Friday, February 28th.
 The company reported GBX 25.50 ($0.32) earnings per share (EPS) for the quarter.
 Morgan Advanced Materials had a net margin of 6.17% and a return on equity of 19.02%.
-As a group, equities analysts predict that Morgan Advanced Materials plc will post 32.5 EPS for the current year.
+On average, research analysts anticipate that Morgan Advanced Materials plc will post 32.5 earnings per share for the current year.

 About Morgan Advanced Materials